 “Compassion for others begins with kindness to ourselves.” –Pema Chodron

 There is one very important piece about compassion and judgement that we can’t overlook.
-Nobody is more judgmental of you than you are, and I think that needs to go.
+Nobody is more judgemental of you than you are, and I think that needs to go.
 I wouldn’t want your fear of making a mistake, saying the “wrong” thing, or failing at something to prevent you from enjoying your life and trying new things.
 When we’re compassionate toward ourselves, we stretch what’s possible in our lives.
 If something difficult or painful happens, think of how you might comfort someone you care about and say those things to yourself.
 Take good care of yourself; when your body wants rest, listen, and give yourself a rest.
 Cultivate a habit of speaking kindly to yourself about yourself.
 Accept yourself, your thoughts, and your feelings as they are without trying to change anything.
-This practice of being nonjudgmental softens us and increases the compassion we feel for ourselves, which in turn makes it easier to be compassionate toward other people.
+This practice of being nonjudgemental softens us and increases the compassion we feel for ourselves, which in turn makes it easier to be compassionate toward other people.

 Here are a few ideas to help nurture the habit of being compassionate: